Beyond Text-to-SQL: Can LLMs Really Debug Enterprise ETL SQL?: Use of LLMs

 \section{Use of LLMs}

-We claim the following regarding the use of LLMs in this work: (1) Claude-4-Sonnet was used for data construction; details are provided in Section~\ref{sec:benchmark}, with prompts listed in Appendix~\ref{sec:prompts}.
-(2) LLMs were employed for evaluation on the benchmark introduced in this paper; the specific models are listed in Appendix~\ref{app:llms}.
-(3) LLMs were used during manuscript preparation solely for text polishing and refinement.
-(4) We used Cursor for programming assistance; however, all code was manually reviewed.
-We further claim that all core ideas and intellectual contributions were developed exclusively by the authors, without input from any LLM.
+We disclose the following uses of LLMs in this work: \begin{enumerate} \item \textbf{Data Construction.} LLMs were used during benchmark and dataset construction.
+Details of the data generation process are provided in Section~\ref{sec:benchmark}, and the corresponding prompts are included in Appendix~\ref{sec:prompts}. \item \textbf{Benchmark Evaluation.} LLMs were evaluated on the benchmark introduced in this paper.
+The evaluated models are listed in Appendix~\ref{app:llms}. \item \textbf{Manuscript Preparation.} LLMs were used exclusively for language editing, proofreading, and stylistic refinement of the manuscript. \item \textbf{Programming Assistance.} LLMs were used to assist with software development.
+All generated code was manually reviewed and validated by the authors. \end{enumerate}

+All research ideas, methodological designs, experimental decisions, analyses, and scientific conclusions presented in this work were conceived and developed solely by the authors.
+No LLM contributed to the intellectual content or scientific claims of this research.